 2248 S 440 E, Salt Lake City, Utah

 Accused 'confesses' during a Reid Technique interview, but says he is not guilty.
-The interview shows he has no knowledge of the crime, but is mysteriously suppressed with the cooperation of his own defense lawyer, the same person who represented the person who confessed to killing Destiny Norton.
+The interview shows he has no knowledge of the crime, but the confession is mysteriously suppressed with the cooperation of the accused's own defense lawyer, the same person who represented the person who confessed to killing Destiny Norton.
 At trial he is convicted on evidence that is discussed below. https://archive.sltrib.com/article.php?id=18406380&itype=storyID

 2012 Sierra Newbold is grabbed from her bed at night, dumped in a canal.